-f) Transparency and Communication
+c) Transparency and Communication

 The FOC is committed to the principle of transparency and endeavors to improve both internal and external communication about its work.
-The FOC will make minutes (redacted if necessary) of the FotC and other FOC meetings public unless otherwise stated in this document and proactively communicate about its activities with non-Members through its website, newsletter, social media, and other mediums, as appropriate.
-The Advisory Network will also be responsible for helping to ensure better dissemination of and participation in FOC events and processes g) Peer Learning
+The FOC will make minutes (redacted if necessary) of the SC and other FOC meetings public unless otherwise stated in this document, and proactively communicate about its activities with non-Members through its website, newsletter, social media, and other mediums, as appropriate.
+The Advisory Network will also be responsible for helping to ensure better dissemination of and participation in FOC events and processes.